 The study area is located in the Marchfeld, a Danube floodplain downstream of Vienna/ Austria (Figure 1) showing little variation in topography and climate.
 More information and a detailed description of the study area can be found in Lair et al., (2009a, 2009b) and Zehetner et al., (2009).
 The area is located in a continental climate with a mean annual temperature of ~ 9°C and a mean annual precipitation of about 550 mm in the past 30 years.
 The Marchfeld is situated in the tectonically active Vienna Basin.
 The formation of the Vienna basin terrace staircase has been controversially discussed, especially with regard to the role of climatic vs. tectonic forcing factors.
 An overview about this discussion was recently provided by (Lüthgens et al., 2017).
 The study area is strongly influenced by the Danube River which was regulated from 1870 to 1875.
 From 1882 to 1905 a flood control dike was built (Figure 1) which disconnects the older part of the floodplain from the Danube River.
 The land close to the river experiences regular floods.
 The selected sites (except islands) are located close to the dike, which are only slightly affected by inundations and accompanied sediment input.

 The history of land use in the Marchfeld area can be exactly retraced till the late 18th century (Hartmann, 2003).
 However, the first settlement in this area was very sparse in the Neolithic period.
 Since the Copper Age a more or less dense population on higher elevations on the border to the Marchfeld can be retraced and since the Middle Age settlements and agricultural production is documented (pers.
 Comm.
-Uni Wien, Institute of History).
+Univ.
+Wien, Institute of History).

 The soil sampling campaigns took place between 2010 and 2014.
-Soil samples were carefully chosen based on aerial photos and landscape evaluation.
+Soil samples were carefully chosen based on aerial photographs and landscape evaluation.
 Each study site (Figure 1) was sampled at least in triplicates at the corners of an equilateral triangle of 10 to 20 m.
 A fixed-depth interval sampling method (using an 8-cm core drill with a core height of 15 cm from Eijkelkamp Agrisearch Equipment) was combined with a horizontal sampling method (in soil pits) down to a soil depth of 60 to 100 cm, depending on the depth of the AC horizon.

 Figure 1: Study area of the Danube floodplain in the Marchfeld, east of Vienna/Austria.